rifatsaown/emailer-kit/README.md

 ## Configuration

 emailer-kit uses Nodemailer to send emails.
-You can configure Nodemailer by setting environment variables or by passing an object to the `sendEmail` function.
+You can configure Nodemailer by setting environment variables

 ### Environment Variables